 After you remove the lemon, you may need to use a gentle scrubbing pad to wash off any loosened hard-water buildup.
 Then wipe the faucet with a damp cloth to remove any leftover lemon juice, and your faucet will be squeaky clean—and you didn’t need to use harsh chemicals!

 When I’m working outside and have messy work shoes, I will step into plastic grocery bags and tie the handle loops around my ankles to hold them on.
 This keeps me from dragging in mud and such when I need to come inside for just a minute or two.
 It also keeps me out of trouble with my wife! — Lance Wiist

 It’s a good idea to stash a couple of plastic grocery bags in your pockets or in your toolbox before heading outside to work in your yard.
 That way you’ll have quick shoe covers on hand.
-Here’s a super way to store those plastic bags so they don’t become an annoying nuisance that clutters up your home.

 It’s easy to clean baked-on food and spills from your microwave Here’s how: Partially fill a measuring or coffee cup with water and add a slice of lemon.
 Boil the water for a minute, and then leave the door closed and let the steam loosen the mess.
 After 10 minutes, open the door and wipe away the grime.

 One of the handy little tools that I use for cleaning is an electric toothbrush.
 It’s great for removing stains and grime around the house!
 To clean up residue and splatters in the kitchen, I use just a bit of baking soda under the spinning toothbrush head to quickly clean the metal sink and plastic dish drying rack.
 I also use the electric toothbrush with baking soda and a tiny bit of water to scrub grout in both the kitchen and bathroom.
 Of course, I use a different one for my teeth!— reader Ellis Biderson